onap/vnfrqts-requirements/docs/Chapter5.rst

 the default value.
 However, the SDC user may use the SDC GUI to overwrite the default values in the environment file.

-SDC generates a new environment file for distribution to MSO based on the uploaded environment file and the user provided GUI updates.
+SDC generates a new environment file for distribution to SO based on the uploaded environment file and the user provided GUI updates.
 The user uploaded environment file is discarded when the new file is created.